-In the second half of 2015, in a global automotive market which is expected to grow, Sogefi foresees to continue its positive trend in North America and Europe.
-In China, the Group should see a further improvement in the trend, while it is probable that the South American market will have a weak performance.
+In the second half of 2015, in a global automotive market that is expected to grow, Sogefi is looking to continue its positive trend in North America and Europe.
+In China and India, the Group should record further growth, while the current phase of weakness in the South American market is likely to continue.